open-telemetry/oteps/text/entities/0256-entities-data-model.md

 The value of `IDCONTEXT(E)` is an entity itself, and thus we can compute the GID value of it too.

 In other words, the GID of an entity is a union of its LID and the GID of its identification context.
-Note: GID(E) is a flat set of key/value attributes.
+Note: GID(E) is a map of key/value attributes.

-The enrichment process often is responsible for determining the value of `IDCONTEXT(E)` and for computing the GID according to the formula defined above, although the GID may also be produced at once by the telemetry source (e.g. by Otel SDK) without requiring any additional enrichment.
+The enrichment process often is responsible for determining the value of `IDCONTEXT(E)` and for computing the GID according to the formula defined above, although the GID may also be produced at once by the telemetry source (e.g. by OTel SDK) without requiring any additional enrichment.

 ### Semantic Conventions